Following the lockdown I have been seeing clients on Zoom and find this a surprisingly focussed and useful way to work.

 I encourage conversations which lead to healthier relationships, including your relationship with yourself.

 I structure our sessions so painful feelings can be safely explored and you can leave feeling re-energised.

-My consulting room is relaxed and secluded and is situated one mile from Princes Risborough; I sometimes use exercises, homework and art materials but mostly we spend time reflecting together about your experiences, concerns and hopes.
+I sometimes use exercises, homework and art materials but mostly we spend time reflecting together about your experiences, concerns and hopes.